- January 31, 2019

 “A lot of thought went into designing gameplay and software; give it a try even if you have some preconceptions about it, you won't regret it!”

-“There are times where some of the more advanced rules and mechanics are not explained very well, so that is a bit of a negative.”
+“There are times where some of the more advanced rules and mechanics are not explained very well, which is a bit of a negative.”

 “Secondly, the game's mechanics are flawed; the cards are completely bland.
 Without creatures, actual combat, or any depth of strategy, this is by far the worst card game I have ever had the displeasure of picking up.”